NatejSweet/jsServer/notes.md

 allow world copying
 containerize
-search needs to get all then search locally
+search needs to get all then search locally change maps to have one global and allow a page to have a locla map uploading a replacement image may not work due to cacheing need to rout / if have token to dash might need a full mapmarkers rework, the logic is too complex, start with pseudo
 api_rebase_to-do:
 guest search needs reworked
 dash search needs reworked